 Note, however, that you should only stick with the best LSAT prep books if you want the best results.
 Less than stellar titles might only waste your time and leave you frustrated that you’re not really getting any help at all.

 Practice a lot.

 When it comes to standardized tests, practice makes perfect.
 This is why you should make sure to practice LSAT a lot.
 Read our LSAT tips.
 Make use of the LSAT question of the day services so you’ll get to do some drills regularly.
 You should also answer LSAT sample questions regularly to help you get used to the test’s format.

 A lot of experts also say that you should never miss the writing section even if it doesn’t contribute much to your score.
 Why?
 Your answer in this section gets sent out to the schools you’re applying to, so you have to do it if you want to show something to the admissions committee of your school of choice.

 Make preparations for the test day as well.

 The best LSAT prep measures should also include preparing for the test day as well.
 There are tons of things that can go wrong on such an important day, so you should be able to mitigate such circumstances.
-If you fail to do so, all of your efforts studying for the LSAT might go to waste if you can’t actually take the test on your chosen date.

 Take good care of yourself, too.